mpundlik/cn-sample-service/cmd/topology/README.md

 }
 ```

-All needed dependencies are injected through deps file and initialization of ETCD can be romoved from Init() function.
+All necessary dependencies are injected through _Deps struct_.

-- Now it needed a watcher to be registered to obtain any changes.
+- Now a watcher needs to be registered to receive any changes.

 ```go
 func (plugin *TopologyPlugin) subscribeWatcher() (err error) {